 Every March, the Academy of Nutrition and Dietetics celebrates National Nutrition Month to raise awareness on the importance of eating a healthy diet for overall health.
-At our dental office in Cordova, we want to do our part and take this opportunity to also share the oral health benefits of eating a well-balanced diet.
+At our dental office, we want to do our part and take this opportunity to also share the oral health benefits of eating a well-balanced diet.

 Nutrition Can Be Confusing